qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 But I haven't had a drink for more than three weeks now.
 This is the longest time I haven't had a drink in about three years, and the only stretch I haven't had a drink for more than three days.

 I don't want to say I've been sober three weeks, because then I'd really sound like an alcoholic.
-That was the word the doctor used on the phone call the other day, when I told him I had been burning myself with cigarettes and would like a referral to a psychiatrist.
+That was the word ("sober," not the other one) the doctor used on the phone call the other day, when I told him I had been burning myself with cigarettes and would like a referral to a psychiatrist.

 So instead I went for a walk.
-I wanted to talk to someone, and I thought about messaging this girl I had a MFM with after a [munch](https://en.wikipedia.org/wiki/Munch_(BDSM)) in Amsterdam.
+I wanted to talk to someone, and I thought about messaging this girl I had a MFM with at a [munch](https://en.wikipedia.org/wiki/Munch_(BDSM)) in Amsterdam.
+We had drinks after.
+She talked about wanting the workout to get rid of her burnout.
+She worked in consulting.

 "Hey, how are you?
 How's the burnout?"
 I thought of writing.

 "I know this might be weird so please ignore if you're weirded out.
 But I just saw an insane movie, Festen by Thomas Vinterberg, and now I just want to talk to someone."

-But it was only getting to 10 AM on a Wednesday in Amsterdam, so I thought better than to send it.
-She probably already had enough to deal with at work.
+I thought better than to send it, since it was only getting to 10 AM on a Wednesday in Amsterdam.
+She probably already had enough to deal with.

 I'm dealing with some burnout of my own.
 Ever since I'd gotten home (and stopped drinking), I have been anxious about being productive.
 (But sometimes, like now, I also just don't want to work.
 I can feel it in my body and my brain.
 And this makes me more anxious, and probably a manifestation of burnout syndrome.
 So instead of working, I'm blogging.)